 The College Core Tutor Program is a comprehensive peer-based tutoring program designed to provide one-on-one assistance and small group support to undergraduate students in scientific and quantitative subjects, including chemistry, economics, mathematics, statistics, computer science, physics, and biology.
 Our tutors are graduate students—most of them former Teaching Assistants in the Core science courses—or upperclassmen in the College with exceptional academic records.

 Features of the Program:

-Tutors are available weeknights between 7 p.m. and 11 p.m.; students are welcome to visit a tutor as often as they need assistance.
+- Tutors are available Sundays through Thursdays between 7 p.m. and 11 p.m.
+Students are welcome to visit a tutor as often as they need assistance.
 The program starts in 2nd week and runs through Final Exam week.

 When and where?

-Tutors are available in the North Reading Room of the Arley D. Cathey Learning Center on Sunday, Monday, Tuesday, Wednesday, and Thursday evenings.
-The Program begins on the Sunday of 2nd week and continues through Finals Week for Autumn, Winter, and Spring Quarters.
+Tutors are available on the 3rd floor of Harper/Stuart.
 Tutoring is not available when the Center is closed in observance of University holidays and breaks.
 Tutoring is not available during the Summer.
-For specific times and locations, please consult the Tutor Schedule.

-If you have any comments, questions, suggestions, or complaints concerning the College Core Tutoring Program, please email the Assistant Director, or the Director.
+If you have any comments, questions, suggestions, or complaints concerning the College Core Tutoring Program, please email Brent Fergusson at firstname.lastname@example.org.
 We take feedback very seriously and will reply as quickly as possible.
-If you have any comments, questions, suggestions, or complaints concerning the Writing Program, please send an email to email@example.com.